Skip to main content

 By Daniel J. Middleton

-In this article, we’ll explain the different types of painter’s insurance available, how they can benefit you, and how to find the best policy for your needs.
-Whether you’re a single-owner contractor with one employee or a larger painting company, we’ll help you find the right coverage for your situation.
+In this article, we'll explain the different types of painter's insurance available, how they may benefit you, and how to obtain quotes.
+Whether you're a single-owner contractor with one employee or a larger painting company, we'll provide information to help you explore coverage options for your situation.

 You’ve been hired to paint the living room of a client’s colonial in Chittenango, New York.
 You’ve done a great job of covering the furniture and flooring with drop cloths, and you’re ready to start applying the paint.